International China Concern (ICC) is established

-Sanmenxia Project established in a new 50/50 partnership with the local government in Sanmenxia, Henan Province.
+Sanmenxia Project is established in a new 50/50 partnership with the local government in Sanmenxia, Henan Province.

-A second Community Outreach Project location established in Changsha.
+A second Family Partners Programme location established in Changsha.

 Rich Hubbard Community Group Homes

-The Rich Hubbard Community Group Homes opened in Hengyang.
+The Rich Hubbard Community Group Homes are opened in Hengyang.

 ICC celebrates its 20th anniversary.